app-generator/docs-old/samples/django/api-server-sample.md

 ]
 ```

-And the last step, open the urls.py file in the core directory and add the transaction router.&#x20;
+And the last step, open the urls.py file in the core directory and add the transaction router.

 ```python
 # core/urls.py